The BasicsIf you have a case involving a QAD - Qualified Additional Dependent, make sure you perform step-down calculations. QAD children age out.

 Three ScenariosYour case will involve one of these three scenarios.

-Delinquent Support Deduction?Payments on delinquent support obligations have never been allowed as "prior obligation of child support...actually paid" and are not deductible from gross income to determine net income for the Guidelines.
+Delinquent Support Deduction?Payments on delinquent support obligations are not allowed as "prior obligation of child support...actually paid" and are not deductible from gross income to determine net income for the Guidelines.
 State Ex Rel.
 DHS v.
 Burt,469 N.W.2d 669 (Iowa 1991).
 It makes no difference whether the payments are for an obligation from a prior case or whether the children are emancipated.
 State Ex Rel.
 Davis by Eddins v.
 Bemer, 497 N.W.2d 881 (Iowa 1993).
 (Information courtesy of James Meade via his "Family Law Update".)

 Other TopicsAre You Required to Claim a Qualified Additional Dependent Deduction?
 We know of no rule requiring same.
 Do check the Analysis Page to check the consequences.
 You may give your client the QADD and cause child support to increase.